UNION COLLEGE

 The Senior Capstone is one the exciting aspects of the program.
 The goal of this Senior project is to explore the integration of policy, science, and engineering in a real-world environmental issue.
 These topics are discussed, debated, researched, and documented in a lively, sometimes heated, atmosphere.

-Finally, the culmination of both the BS degree in Environmental Science and the BA degree in Environmental Policy is the Senior thesis where students work on original research with a faculty member or a research team.
+Finally, the culmination of the BSc in Environmental Science and Policy is the Senior thesis where students work on original research with a faculty member or a research team.
 Some recent thesis titles give you an idea of the breadth of issues that we tackle.
 But a better representation of all ES work done at Union is highlighted in the ANNUAL STEINMETZ presentations, which include ESP studies and those from allied disciplines.

 This document can be located from: http://minerva.union.edu/env/ES_home.html

-© Geology Department, Union College, Schenectady N.Y.
+© Union College, Schenectady N.Y.
 12308-3107.All rights reserved.
-No part of the document can be copied and/or redistributed, electronically or otherwise, without written permission from J.I.Garver, Geology Department, Union College
+No part of the document can be copied and/or redistributed, electronically or otherwise, without written permission from the Director of the ESPE Program at Union College

 Studying the environment is unique at Union because we combine engineering with the liberal arts.
 We offer the three cornerstones of any environmental problem: